 The Harbor Point Charitable Foundation provides financial support in several ways to organizations which support our mission.
 Awarding grants to worthy organizations is just one of those ways.
-We also provide significant financial support by distributing the proceeds from several special fundraising events which we produce each year.
+We have long-standing relationships with several nonprofit organizations which we support most every year.
 Also, we frequently serve as a sponsor of fundraising events produced by other organizations whose activities meet our criteria and support our mission.

 The Foundation is currently in the midst of creating a more formal process for grant application submissions, review and awards.
 Therefore we recommend you check back here for updates to our procedures.
 However, we encourage you to make grant requests according to the following guidelines.